About Virgin Islands National Park

 About the Virgin Islands National Park Poster

 The Virgin Islands National Park Poster measures 13″ x 19″ and is an original work by Robert Decker.
 The poster is based on a photograph of a Hawksbill turtle by Caroline Rogers.
-Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
+Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, the Virgin Islands National Park Poster is printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
 From start to finish, each poster is 100% American Made.
+Order the Virgin Islands National Park Poster today!

 Share this with Friends, Family & Followers